The Saskatchewan Building and Accessibility Standards Appeal Board (the Appeal Board) hears appeals from owners:

 What to Expect after Submitting a Hearing Request Form

+If you are an appellant, you will be acknowledged and contacted by Building Standards and Licensing.
 A hearing date will be set.
 You will be notified of the date, time and location of hearing, not less than seven days prior to the hearing.
 The Appeal Board, if required, will investigate the subject of the hearing and prepare background documentation.

 Hearing Locations and Times

 When possible, the hearing will be near the municipality of the subject property/building at a barrier-free location.
 The location and times are to be set by the Chair of the Appeal Board.
 Hearings are open to the public.